wkalt/puppetdb/doc/api/v1/index.markdown

 # Node Classifier v1 API Endpoints

+This page lists the endpoints for the Node Classifier v1 API.
+To see how these endpoints correspond with the Puppet Enterprise Console's rake API, see [this page](console-rake-api.markdown).

 ## Classes

 The `classes` endpoint is used to retrieve a list of known classes within a given environment.
 The output from this endpoint is especially useful for creating new groups, which require at least one class to be specified.